The inertial Jacquet-Langlands correspondence: Maximal simple types.

-The need of considering general lattice sequences instead of focusing on chains, which can be done in the split case, arises from the behaviour of filtrations of hereditary orders attached to $E$-pure sequences under intersection $\fA \mapsto \fA \cap B$.
+The need to consider general lattice sequences instead of focusing on chains, which can be done in the split case, arises from the behaviour of filtrations of hereditary orders attached to $E$-pure sequences under intersection with~$B$, $\fA \mapsto \fA \cap B$.
 Upon fixing a simple left $B$-module~$V_E$, one has the following result.